yusuke0127/yonda/README.md

 # Yonda

-A reddit MVP where you can log in as a user, create and upvote/downvote thread and comment on threads.
+A reddit clone where you can log in as a user, create and upvote/downvote thread and comment on threads.
+Using Rails for the Web server, Docker for containerization, Github actions for Continuous Integration and deployed to Heroku.

 ## Getting Started